Straight Roads are for fast cars

 Trophies will be awarded to the top three finishers at each round, as well as the ‘driver of the day’; a driver – potentially a newcomer – who has put in an exceptional performance.

-Thanks to our partners, the following prizes will be awarded to the top finishers in the series (based on their best 5 results across the year) at the end of the year:
+At the end of the year, the top 3 finishers in the series (based on their 5 best results across the year) will be awarded championship trophies.
+There will also be an award for the ‘Rising Star’ of the series.

 The events are run, permitted and ensured by UK governing body for motorsport, Motorsport UK.
 We have endeavoured to keep the series rules as simple and user friendly as possible, whilst still ensuring we deliver safe and fair competition.